amit8121/Multi-Recurrent-Neural-Networks-for-predicting-breast-cancer/README.md

 For better readability of the code I've used the name_scope convention (one of tensor flow's function) to differentiate levels of neural network and visualize each stage on the tensorboard later.

  Multiple cells(3) of  Recurrent Neural Networks with 100 neurons each were used for prediction.
+A "Dynamic_RNN" function of the tensorflow API was used to unroll multiple recurrent neural network cells through time.

 Hyper Parameters: There are many hyper parameters to be tuned in a neural network.
 I've tried my best to experiment with as many hyper parameters as I could and choosen the ones which are better suited for this data set: